 There are no Bernese Mountain Dogs currently listed with Edmonton-area rescues.
 New dogs arrive regularly through Edmonton shelters and northern-Alberta intake — this page refreshes automatically as they do.

-Browse all available Edmonton dogs →About Bernese Mountain Dogs in Edmonton
+Browse all available Edmonton dogs →Gear for your Bernese Mountain Dog

 Bernese Mountain Dogs may be the breed best suited to an Edmonton winter.
 They were bred for cold mountain farm work, and a Berner in fresh snow is a genuinely happy dog.
 They are calm, gentle, and devoted family companions with a soft, easy temperament.